haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen-bioexcel2023/index.md

 <hr>
 <hr>
-## BONUS 3: Ensemble-docking using a combination of exprimental and AI-predicted antibody structures
+## BONUS 3: Ensemble-docking using a combination of experimental and AI-predicted antibody structures

 Instead of running haddock3 using a specific input structure of the antibody we can also use an ensemble of all available models.